gabors-data-analysis/gabors-data-analysis.github.io/_pages/aipolicy.md

 {% include base_path %}

-## Gábor’s AI policy for advanced data/metrics classes

-Gábor Békés (Central European University, BekesG@ceu.edu)

 * V.0.2.4.
-9. August 2023 [draft. comments welcome]
+9. August 2023.
 * This is a policy is written for my advanced classes only: Applied Economics with Sports Data, Data Analysis 3 Prediction and ML.Data Analysis 4 Causal Analysis.
+* Gábor Békés (Central European University, BekesG@ceu.edu)
 * Licence: CC BY-NC 4.0 free to share and adapt.